fredericscode/RailsVideoCallApp/README.md

 Waouhh!!! that's a lot of code.
 But it's fairly self-explanatory.
 You can always check https://tokbox.com/developer/guides/ if there's something you still don't get.

-If you test the app, you'll see that every thing is working perfectly.
+If you test the app, you'll see that everything is working perfectly.

+###### NOTE:
+The screen-sharing functionality only works on https.
+So localhost:3000 is not going to work.
+Deploy your app to Heroku to use the screen-sharing functionality.
+Don't forget to add your opentok credentials in your Heroku app's ```config vars```.

+This is the end of our building process (at least for this version of the app) .
+I'll continue to update this app by adding new functionalities.
+You will get an email everytime there's a new version.
+Thank you for following along.
+See you next time.